Fakhruddin Ali Ahmed: Commemoration

 Salute To The President Fakhruddin Ali Ahmed is a 1977 short documentary film directed by J. S. Bandekar and produced by the Films Division of India on the life and career of Ahmed.
 A commemorative postage stamp was issued by India Post in 1977.
-The Fakhruddin Ali Ahmed Medical College in Barpeta, Assam has been named after him, as was the Fakhruddin Ali Ahmed Committee, which works to promote Urdu, Arabic and Persian languages and the Fakhruddin Ali Ahmed Teachers Training College in Darbhanga, Bihar.
+The Fakhruddin Ali Ahmed Medical College in Barpeta, Assam has been named after him, as was the Fakhruddin Ali Ahmed Committee, which works to promote Urdu, Arabic and Persian languages.
+The Fakhruddin Ali Ahmed Teachers Training College in Darbhanga, Bihar was also named after the former president.